Yashoda98900/myStoreV1TestCases/README.md

 This project automates key functionalities of the MyStore web application using **Selenium WebDriver** and **TestNG**.
 It includes user interactions such as logging in, filtering products by price, adding specific products (like *Sauce Labs Onesie*) to the cart, and logging out — all structured using the Page Object Model (POM) design pattern.

 ---
+The Test Scenario Documentation is attached under the name 'Test_Plan' and contains both positive and negative test cases.
+---

 ## 🛠️ Tech Stack Used